 Newcomers to the area choose our church to join a community of worshipers and to enjoy the unique camaraderie they find among the members.
 There are many activities within the church and there are volunteer opportunities to serve the church and the over twenty-five agencies we support.

-The Church at Horseshoe Bay exists to be the arms of Christ in our time by sharing the Gospel in our community and the wider world with love and compassion.
+The Church at Horseshoe Bay exists to be the arms of Christ in our time and place by sharing the Gospel in our community and the wider world with love and compassion.

 The center piece of our Values is that Jesus Christ is our Lord.
 We acknowledge that God, revealed to us in Jesus, is our Creator, Redeemer, and Sustainer.
 We believe that we are empowered by the Holy Spirit to grow in our understanding of God as we strive for a Christ-like maturity in our faith development.

 In pursuing its Mission and Vision, The Church at Horseshoe Bay will continue to emphasize the following Values which have guided the Congregation throughout its history:

 - Inclusion, not exclusion;

 - Joy, not judgment; and

 - Ecumenical, not denominational.

 - Be a church of choice for those residing in the Highland Lakes area;